pokt-network/poktroll/docusaurus/docs/protocol/upgrades/upgrade_procedure.md

 The URLs of the binaries contain checksums.
 It is critical to ensure they are correct.
 Otherwise Cosmovisor won't be able to download the binaries and go through the upgrade.

-The command below (using toold build by the authors of Cosmosvisor) can be used to achieve the above:
+The command below (using tools build by the authors of Cosmosvisor) can be used to achieve the above:

 ```bash
 jq -r '.body.messages[0].plan.info | fromjson | .binaries[]' $PATH_TO_UPGRADE_TRANSACTION_JSON | while IFS= read -r url; do